Dmeetrogon/py_multi_3xui/README.md

 **License:** MIT License

 > _3x-ui is under development. py3xui also.
 I am not related with 3x-ui or py3xui.
-But the module supports py3xui >= 0.3.4 (and all version of 3x-ui that are being supported by py3xui)._
+This project is only for educational purposes_

 ---